Serdica: Archaeology

 Under Constantine the city expanded to the north of the walls (the so-called Northern Appendix) and the Roman bridge over the river became an important part of this area.

 A set of no less than 8 horrea (warehouses) were found inside the southwestern quarter of the walls and dated to the early 4th century indicate that Serdica was probably a supply-centre of regional importance, connected to the Danube by the valley of the river Iskur (Oescus).

 Legacy

 Serdica Peak on Livingston Island, in the South Shetland Islands, Antarctica, is named after Serdica.

+Serdica is a titular see of the Roman Catholic Church.